 Taking great care of yourself must always be a priority.
 The bottom line is, there are just so many ways to go about taking care of yourself and your loved ones.
 The amount of information on senior healthcare could be intimidating.
 While this guide does not provide every single detail to manage your senior healthcare decisions, we try to touch on some major issues you may face.

 Communication with your healthcare team is critical in your decision to take great care.
 Speaking with caregivers and your loved ones is important, as well.
 That’s why the professionals at EASY Wireless are in business.
-They work with you to ensure you have access to quality cellphone and internet service, regardless of your income.
+They work with you to ensure you have access to quality cellphones and internet service, regardless of your income.
 We’ll talk more about how EASY Wireless can help you as you manage senior healthcare decisions later on in this guide.

 Laughter is the best medicine and will help you navigate senior healthcare.
 Take a deep breath and smile.
-This easy to follow guide is designed to help you stay in the know and on the go.
+This easy-to-follow guide is designed to help you stay in the know and on the go.

 Here’s to your great health seniors – you deserve the very best!